VisualGPS/VisualGPSqt/README.md

  - You may have to run as administrator depending on your permissions to access the serial port.

  ## Windows Build
-  * Make sure that you initialize and update the submodule.
+  * Make sure that you initialize and update the submodules.
  ```bat
    git submodule init
    git submodule update